 Here is the harsh reality of what happens when you “rest” a sprained ankle for too long:

 - Messy Scar Tissue: Healing ligaments need movement to align their collagen fibers properly.
-If you just sit on the couch, the tissue heals in a chaotic, brittle web of scar tissue that is incredibly prone to re-tearing.

 - Muscle Atrophy: It only takes a few days of total rest for the vital stabilizing muscles in your lower leg to begin shrinking and weakening.